Customer Lifetime Value (CLV) — Definition

 Why it matters

-CLV reframes your marketing budget from "how much am I spending?" to "what's the actual return on each customer I win?"
+CLV reframes your marketing budget from "how much am we spending?" to "what's the actual return on each customer we win?"
 A business with a high CLV can outspend competitors on acquisition and still come out ahead — because they understand the full value, not just the first sale.

 The mistake most people make